 What is the cost of CXL?

-At the present time, cross-linking is not covered by the majority of insurance companies.
+Collagen cross-linking is now covered by the majority of insurance companies.
 We will help you determine whether your insurance plan covers this procedure.
-If the treatment is not covered by your insurance plan, the cost of the treatment is $4400, and covers all treatment for one year.
-Financing is available.
+If the treatment is not covered by your insurance plan, we will discuss the costs with you at an evaluation.